dscpe/dscpe.github.io/index.md

 The curriculum includes live sessions, self-paced remote learning, and a capstone project in collaboration with a partner site.

-We are excited to announce that we can now accept students from both the United States and Canada.

 **Exciting News!**

 **Applications for 2025 will be opening in mid-May.
 Stay tuned for more details and be sure to mark your calendars!**